Inkscape: macOS

 An issue had affected all GTK3-based apps on macOS Ventura (macOS 13), making the app unresponsive to certain mouse events.
 GTK is used by many different programs.
 GTK is a free and open-source cross-platform software widget toolkit for creating graphical user interfaces (GUIs).
 Inkscape 1.2.2 was also affected and the web site of Inkscape recommended not to install it on Ventura as long as a stable solution was not available.
 These issues were fixed from version 1.3.

-Most of the compatibility issues with Apple silicon processors (M1, M2 and M3 families) appear to have also been resolved from version 1.3 and the macOS download site for Inkscape offers two options: the Intel version and the arm64 corresponding to the Apple Silicon M family.
+Most of the compatibility issues with Apple silicon processors (M1 and onward) appear to have also been resolved from version 1.3 and the macOS download site for Inkscape offers two options: the Intel version and the arm64 corresponding to the Apple Silicon M family.